 First thing to note, we predict how well a brand should perform in terms of engagement based on the size of their followership.
 What exactly does that mean?

 Think of it as a benchmark model.
-Using plot 2 an example, the line of best fit represents our predicted value of where a brand should perform relative to the size of their followership – all the brands below this line are underperforming, and those above are overperforming.
+Using plot 2 as an example, the line of best fit represents our predicted value of where a brand should perform relative to the size of their followership – all the brands below this line are underperforming, and those above are overperforming.
 Here is where we find valuable information, especially from those brands who are a long way above this benchmark line – in other words the ones who perform way beyond our mathematically constructed expectations.

 The important question: what are they doing to get there?